 The Institute for Applied Ecology is very fortunate that Oregon artist Frances Stilwell has donated prints from her series titled "Oregon Botanical Landscapes: An Opportunity to Imagine Oregon Before 1800" to support our restoration, research and ecological education work.
 Ms. Stilwell is a scientist and artist whose love of Oregon ecosystems shines through in her art.
-The foam-core backed, high-quality giclee prints will be available for sale at IAE's Stories from the Field event on Thursday, November 7.
+The foam-core backed, high-quality giclee prints are available for sale at the IAE office, 563 SW Jefferson Ave, Corvallis, Oregon.
+Prices vary.
 Let us know if you are interested in purchasing a print to support IAE's work!

 About Artist Frances Stilwell (Courtesy of Corvallis Arts Center)